nogardnep/magiamerlini/doc/specifications/specifications.md

 ### Items

-Items represent entities than are stored in the database
+Items are kind of entities stored in the database

 Each item have a maximum of 16 parameters than can be edited with arrows Can edit a parameter for several items at the same time (taking into account the value for the first selected item)